bbauska/meta-html-css-in-depth/readme.md

 you\'ve learned about Open Graph Protocol properties to generate more clicks.

-Social media cards
+<h4>Social media cards</h4>

 Before Facebook introduced the Open Graph Protocol (OGP), search engine web crawlers, including social media websites, used the internal heuristics of a website to make the best possible guess in terms of the title, description, and preview images to be used for the content.
 This often led to social networks not completely successfully interpreting the post or information shared in the URL provided.

 Even today sometimes when you open a link for a website, the preview generated will be an out-of-scale image or a random image that is possibly embedded somewhere within the web page.
 This is where meta tags come in to help the end-user take better control of their content.

 Over the years, the successful implementation of OGP has led to other social media giants, including sister companies owned by Meta, to adopt